How to Grow a New Zealand Lemonade Lemon Tree.

 2. Soil: Use a well-draining, high-quality potting mix designed for citrus or fruit trees.
 It's essential to provide good aeration and drainage to prevent root rot.
 Our customers have had great success with our DIY Primo Potting Mix for their container citrus trees.

 3. Location: Place the potted tree in a location with full sun exposure.
 Citrus trees require at least 6-8 hours of direct sunlight each day to thrive.
+Although citrus trees love full sun, there can be too much sun.
+On long, hot summer days, consider moving your tree to a spot that receives afternoon shade so that it has a break from the sun.

 5. Fertilization: Feed your New Zealand lemonade lemon tree with a balanced fertilizer according to the package instructions during the growing season (spring to summer).
 We recommend Romeo Fertilizer or G&B Organics for an organic option.
-(Read about traditional vs. organic fertilizers here)

 6. Pruning: Prune the tree as needed in the early spring to maintain its shape and remove dead or diseased branches.
 (Read more about Pruning Citrus Trees here)